 Materials Science and Engineering

-Explore 3D printers, SolidWorks software, and the behavior of materials with a bachelor's degree in materials science and engineering from UW-Eau Claire.
+Create the next generation of new materials for clean energy, microelectronics, medical devices, advanced manufacturing, and more with a bachelor's degree in materials science and engineering from UW-Eau Claire.

-Curriculum is intentionally structured to help you become a mature critical thinker.
-Unique assignments, study abroad, and undergraduate research opportunities will refine your writing, communication, and problem-solving skills.
+Our curriculum is intentionally structured to help you become a critical thinker.
+Unique assignments, undergraduate research opportunities, and and an integration with the liberal education goals at UW-Eau Claire will refine your writing, communication, and problem-solving skills.

 You'll also get a chance to explore.
 Partnerships with area businesses through capstone projects, internships, and other outside-the-classroom learning experiences will help you identify potential career paths, make connections, and uncover new interests.